ibm-ecosystem-engineering/envizi-workshop-2024/150-Use-API-to-extract-reports-data/readme.md

 ### Excercise 2

-Retrieve all the `locations` within the `G12 - IN Bank - Corporate offices` group for the last 12 months and using the API.
+Retrieve all the `locations` within the `IN Bank - Corporate offices` group using the API.

 (You need to retrive the report parameters first and then retrive the report data.)

 ### Excercise 3

-Retrieve all the `accounts` within the `IN Bank - APAC Corp Offices` group for the last 6 months
+Retrieve all the `accounts` within the `IN Bank - APAC Corp Offices` group using the API.

 (You need to retrive the report parameters first and then retrive the report data.)